Saraceni/TailwindCSSAiAgent/README.md

 # AI Agent for Tailwind CSS Documentation

-This project implements an AI agent that utilizes Retrieval-Augmented Generation (RAG) to access the full documentation of Tailwind CSS version 3.
+This project implements an AI agent that utilizes Retrieval-Augmented Generation (RAG) to access the full documentation of Tailwind CSS version 3 and version 4.
 The agent can efficiently retrieve and provide information from the documentation based on user queries.
 It also uses web scraping to get the latest information from the documentation.

 ## Overview